Tuesday, 17 September 2024

 Rather than have individual heights I decided to put a saddle in the spur.
 Here the Austrians deployed 11 squadrons of cuirassier and 10 squadrons of dragoons.

-In the forest, positioned behind barricades and abatis, are a battalion of grenzers and 2 battalions of infantry.
+In the forest, positioned behind barricades, are a battalion of grenzers and 2 battalions of infantry.
 On the road I have placed 2 battalions of infantry advancing from Gabel - this was for the picture, showing their arrival point, but they will start the game off table and arrive when activated (dice rolls, etc.).

-The Prussians have advanced from the west and swung into line facing the Austrian defences from the north.
+The Prussians have advanced from the west and swung into line facing the Austrian defences to the south of them.
 Their main infantry force comprises 8 battalions of infantry, 3 battalions of grenadiers, 2 battalions of fusiliers and 2 batteries heavy of guns.

 To oppose the Austrian cavalry the Prussians have advanced 15 squadrons of dragoons.